astuyve/astuyve.github.io/_posts/2023-05-26-lambda-lazy-loading.md

 image: assets/images/
 ---

 If you've heard anything about Serverless Applications or AWS Lambda Functions, you've certainly heard of the dreaded Cold Start.
-I've written a lot about Cold Starts, and I spend a great deal of time measuring them as I did for my post on [Benchmarking the AWS SDK](aaronstuyvenberg.com/aws-sdk-comparison/).
+I've written a lot about Cold Starts, and I spend a great deal of time measuring and comparing various [Cold Start Benchmarks](aaronstuyvenberg.com/aws-sdk-comparison/).

 In this post we'll recap what a Cold Start is, then we'll define a technique called Lazy Loading, show you when and how to use it, and measure the outcome!